 Employer Y established a SARSEP in 1995 using a prototype plan and never amended for any law changes.

 The Economic Growth and Tax Relief Reconciliation Act of 2001 changed many of the Internal Revenue Code requirements and limits for qualified plans and IRAs.
 To benefit under these new provisions, employers must amend their SARSEP prototype and individually designed plans for current law.
 For employers with model SARSEP plans to avail themselves of the latest law changes, they must adopt the latest model Form 5305A-SEP (for EGTRRA, it must have a revision date of March 2002 or later.
-The instructions for the Form 5305A-SEP (with a June 2006 revision date) provide that if you used the March 2002 version of the form to establish a model SARSEP plan, you aren’t required to use the June 2006 form).
+The instructions for the Form 5305A-SEP (with a June 2006 revision date) provide that if you used the March 2002 version of the form to amend the plan, you aren’t required to use the June 2006 form).

 Employers had to notify employees who participate in these plans of the increased EGTRRA contribution limits no later than October 1, 2002.
 See Revenue Procedure 2002-10 (as modified by Announcement 2002-49).
 Individually designed SARSEPs that have received a ruling from the IRS should use the procedures listed in Revenue Procedure 2002-10, section 4.07.
-Any other SARSEP outside of the correction periods discussed above should have amended their plan and given proper notice to participants before the new limits were used.
+Any other SARSEP outside of the correction periods discussed above should have amended their plan back in 2002 and given proper notice to participants before the new limits were used.